 Our Moʻolelo

 Sustʻāinable Molokai was established in 2010 in the wake of the breakdown of master land-use conversations between the community and the developers of Molokai Ranch.
-At the time, activists, including our co-founder Malia Akutagawa and our board president Matt Yamashita, were looking for alternatives to Laʻau Point development.
+At the time, Malia Akutagawa, our co-founder, and Matt Yamashita were looking for alternatives to the development of Laʻau Point.

 Our Logo